Matt's Story

 The following year he upped the ante, winning silver and was later named the Sailing Australia Male Sailor of The Year.

-Matt has enjoyed a momentous 2019 collecting the Laser European Championship title and silver at the world championships.
+Matt enjoyed a momentous 2019 collecting the Laser European Championship title and silver at the World Championships.

-Ahead of the selections for Tokyo, Australia had strong prospects to select from, including defending Olympic champion Tom Burton and Matt, who had been on the podium at all four of the world championships since.
-They would name Matt for his Olympic debut in Tokyo.
+Ahead of the Olympic Team selections for Tokyo, Australia had strong prospects to select from including defending Olympic champion Tom Burton and Matt, who had been on the podium at four World Championships in a row.
+They could only pick one, and Matt got his Olympic debut in Tokyo.

 The victory made Matt the fifth-best performing sailor in ILCA men’s world championship history.